Cook Like Lauren Logo Horizontal

 Tips for the Best Smashed Potatoes

-• This recipe calls for 72 oz or 3 bags of petite potatoes which feeds my family of six.
-You can easily halve the recipe but if you’re making the full recipe, you’ll need two sheet pans most likely.
+• This recipe calls for three pounds of potatoes.
+You can easily halve the recipe but if you’re making the full recipe, you’ll need two sheet pans.

 • The potatoes get really crispy when cooked on the bottom rack of the oven.
-If you’re making the full recipe and have two sheet pans and both don’t fit on the bottom rack, just stagger the sheet pans on two racks as close to the bottom as possible.
-When you flip the potatoes and put back in the oven, rotate the pans so both have a chance to be on the bottom rack.
+If you’re making the full recipe and have two sheet pans and both don’t fit on the bottom rack, just put one on the bottom and one on the top rack.
+Rotate the pans halfway through cooking.

 • Use a flexible offset spatula to flip the potatoes to ensure the best part of potato doesn’t get stuck to the bottom of the pan.